Bio-Sketch

 Findings from her Building a Reading Culture: A Nation-wide Study of Reading and School Libraries have been widely shared and significantly improved policy and practice on reading and school libraries in Singapore, while contributing to the international body of knowledge.
 She is current working on the Designing Libraries of the Future Study and focusing on studies of reading in print and using technology.

 Chin Ee is also the co-editor of Teaching Literature in Singapore Secondary Schools (Pearson, 2013), Little Things: an Anthology of Poetry (Ethos, 2013) and co-author of Teaching Poetry to Adolescents: a Teachers’ Guide to Little Things.
-Her work has been published in Teaching and Teacher Education, Changing English, Literacy, Journal of Adult and Adolescent Literacy and Anthropology and Education Quarterly, among others.
+Her work has been published in Teaching and Teacher Education, British Journal of Sociology of Education, Teachers College Record, Changing English, Literacy, Journal of Adult and Adolescent Literacy and Anthropology and Education Quarterly, among others.

-She is Book Review co-editor of Pedagogies, an international journal, and founder of enl*ght, a NIE-based student-run publication for Literature teachers.
+She is Senior co-editor of Pedagogies, an international journal, and founder of enl*ght, a NIE-based student-run publication for Literature teachers.
 She has spoken widely internationally and within Singapore on literature education, reading, school libraries and the design of learning environments.

 Image by Wesley Loh of Memphis West Studios, for NIE